Best website for Herkimer diamond information

 Send a specimen donation - particularly ones that show things that are not on the website.
 Use a hand lens (loop) to look closely for small things.
 If you see something odd send it.
 Odd things are clues to the history.

-Address: Professor W. David Hoisington
+Address: Dr. W. David Hoisington

 See list of needed specimens below.

 Of special research interest - Pocket Wall Rock .
 Most of the time this gets thrown away.
-Preferably wall rock with at least a hint of having crystals (of any mineral) on it.
+Preferably wall rock with at least a hint of having crystals (of quartz) on it.
 Photos of the pocket where the specimen came from would be of additional help.
 Wall rock with a Herkimer diamond attached is the best specimen to send for research examination, but all wall rock is of interest.
 Other specimens needed:

 4. skeletal or hopper crystals - even fragments 5. odd hydrocarbon or hydrocarbon features